opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 }
 ```

-The `cursor` change is pretty simple, we return the value wrapped in a Tracker monad, or if there was an error, then we use the `Errored` function to return a new monad in its error state; this state has no value and will fast track the execution like the `Either` monad.
+The `cursor` change is pretty simple, we return the value wrapped in my custom `Tracker` monad, or if there was an error, then we use the `Errored` function to return a new monad in its error state; this state has no value and will fast track the execution like the `Either` monad would.

 The `solrClient` change looks more complicated, and that is because by design, the solrClient was built to return a boolean that represented if it was successful instead of throwing an error.
 Instead of relying on `catch` to split the logic, we use an `if` statement.
-If successful, we track information about what happened, if not, we indicate Errored without any context (we have none ourselves because any internal exceptions would be handled).
+If successful, we track information about what happened, if not, we indicate Errored without any context (we have none ourselves because any internal exceptions would have been handled).

-The final step for both cases is to use the `from` method (here called `of`) to ensure our function returns the correct value inside the Tracker monad.
+The final step for both cases is to use the `from` method (here called `of`) to ensure our function returns the correct value inside the `Tracker` monad.

 # Promises and Monads in Javascript
 **Promises are not `monads`;** you can quote me on that.
 They have the required methods (namely `resolve` and `then`) and they follow the rules to a certain extent, but they were never created with the intention of being `monadic`.
 They were created with the intention of easing imperative style asynchronous code. [[source]](https://github.com/promises-aplus/promises-spec/issues/94#issuecomment-366157872)

+**Note:** Thanks to [Jon Schapiro](https://github.com/JonSchapiro) who pointed out that since Promises are eager, they may be breaking the associativity law.
+A good example of this, would be to create two promises, one that writes "hello" onto the page, and the other writes "world".
+If you wanted to compose it in reverse: `worldPromise.then(() => helloPromise);`, the program will not swap the order of execution because it already executed the promises.

 Even so, promises are useful.
-If we need to or want to create agnostic, reusable code, we can choose to use another library, or to monkey patch promises to make them conform.
+If we need to or want to create agnostic, reusable code, we can choose to use another library, or to monkey patch promises to make them conform better.
 That being said, we will also have to monkey patch other non-conforming would-be-monads, and it is unlikely that Javascript will build convenient keywords that could help legibility any time soon.

 There are a lot of articles that discuss Promises and their impurity, but one article highlights a few pretty interesting side effects due to having eager execution. [[source]](https://staltz.com/promises-are-not-neutral-enough.html)